Welcome to Acorn Class

 The Acorn Class teacher is Mrs Hyland.

 She is supported by three full time Early Years Practitioners, Mrs Andrews, Mrs Webb and Mrs Noakes.

 Rhyme Time and Activity Bags are for you to enjoy with your child at home.
-They are placed in your childs' tray on a Thursday and should be returned to the Nursery the following Monday.
+They are placed in your childs' tray to be taken home for a week, and new one will be given out when you return it.

 Your child may choose any book with a luminous label from our Trust Library.
 Please ensure they only take one book at a time and that you return your book before taking another.
 Thank you.